freqtrade/freqtrade/docs/stoploss.md

 In case of stoploss on exchange there is another parameter called `stoploss_on_exchange_interval`.
 This configures the interval in seconds at which the bot will check the stoploss and update it if necessary.

 For example, assuming the stoploss is on exchange, and trailing stoploss is enabled, and the market is going up, then the bot automatically cancels the previous stoploss order and puts a new one with a stop value higher than the previous stoploss order.
-The bot cannot do this every 5 seconds (at each iteration), otherwise it would get banned by the exchange.
+The bot cannot do these every 5 seconds (at each iteration), otherwise it would get banned by the exchange.
 So this parameter will tell the bot how often it should update the stoploss order.
 The default value is 60 (1 minute).
 This same logic will reapply a stoploss order on the exchange should you cancel it accidentally.

 !!!
 Note
     Stoploss on exchange is only supported for Binance (stop-loss-limit), Kraken (stop-loss-market) and FTX (stop limit and stop-market) as of now.
-    Do not set too low stoploss value if using stop loss on exhange!
+    <ins>Do not set too low stoploss value if using stop loss on exhange!</ins>
+*   If set to low/tight then you have greater risk of missing fill on the order and stoploss will not work

 Stop loss on exchange is controlled with this value (default False):